-We know how important it is to have accurate, timely information right now, and that you’re counting on VPR more than ever to provide it.
+We know how important it is to have accurate, timely information as we navigate the coronavirus pandemic, and that you’re counting on VPR more than ever to provide it.
 We’ve expanded our programming in response to this outbreak.
-Here’s how to get it:
+Here’s how to get it.

-- Our coronavirus page at VPR.org is where to look for the latest numbers of confirmed cases and a daily live blog of updates from around the state.
+- The coronavirus coverage section of VPR.org is where to look for the latest numbers of COVID-19 in Vermont, and a daily live blog of updates from around the state.
 Our reporters are sharing the stories of people across the state to hear how this crisis is affecting the economy, the healthcare system and everyday life.

-- We have expanded local newscasts to every hour between 6 a.m. and 6 p.m. so you have the latest updates throughout the day.
+- We've increased our local newscasts so you have the latest updates throughout the day.

-- Vermont Edition has expanded to two hours per day Monday-Thursdsay, from noon-2 p.m., to amplify more listener voices and bring Vermonters together.
-The additional hour will focus on your experiences, but also resources and helpful diversions such as music and culture.
-(Here & Now moves back an hour to 2-3 p.m.)
+- Vermont Edition has expanded to two hours per day Monday-Thursday, from noon-2 p.m., to amplify more listener voices and bring Vermonters together.
+(Here & Now moves back an hour to 2-3 p.m.

 - On Friday evenings at 7 p.m., listen for The Daily from The New York Times.
-Hosted by Michael Barbaro, it's shares the biggest stories of our time with context and humanity
+Hosted by Michael Barbaro, it shares the biggest stories of our time with context and humanity

 - On Friday evenings at 7:30 p.m., listen for an audio version of Vermont This Week, Vermont PBS' weekly news roundtable with Vermont journalists.

-- Email updates: Subscribe to get our daily coronavirus briefing each evening, which wraps up the major developments of the day.
+- Subscribe to get our coronavirus briefing on weekday evenings, which wraps up the major developments of the day.

 - Follow us on Twitter and Facebook and Instagram for the latest.